maahyarazad/corporate-app/README.md

         Press '**Send 1 change for review**' and you just need to wait for the reviewing process to finish.

-        if the `Managed publishing` setting is off for the Publishing overview, once the app is approved, it will then be rolled out to the stores (propagation may take time)
+        If the `Managed publishing` setting is off for the Publishing overview, once the app is approved, it will then be rolled out to the playstore (propagation may take time)

        ![Google Play Console Release Details](./docs/google-play-publishing-overview.png)